justinribeiro/lite-tiktok/README.md

 ## Basic Usage

-Note: as I say above, because there is no play event avaiable, this will require a double tap to play.
+Note: as I say above, because there is no play event available, this will require a double tap to play.
 You likely want the IntersectionObserver example below is you want lazy load and single interaction play.

 ```html
 <lite-tiktok videoid="7117052937028980014"></lite-tiktok>